-Avoid road hazards Watch out for parallel-slat drainage grates, slippery manhole covers, oily pavement, detour signage, sand, gravel and debris. at a 90 degree angle.
+Avoid road hazards

+Watch out for parallel-slat drainage grates, slippery manhole covers, oily pavement, detour signage sand, gravel and debris.

-You may leave a bike lane When a road hazard obstructs a bike lane, or you anticipate a motorist might turn across your path, you may temporarily merge with caution into the adjacent traffic lane for safety.
+When a road hazard obstructs a bike lane, or you anticipate a motorist might turn across your path, you may temporarily merge with caution into the adjacent traffic lane for safety.